 Cost: Great free version, otherwise USD $10pm.

-Alternatives: If you’re going to do some serious editing anyways, sure, capture in that software (I like Camtasia myself).
+Alternatives: If you’re going to do some serious editing anyways, sure, capture in that software (I like Camtasia myself, it’s come a long way over the years).
 Otherwise, Loom it.

 Zoom has come to dominate the video conferencing market on the back of an excellent free offer.